 Many, if not most, are stuck because they confuse the relationship between process and results.
 Journey or destination?

-My approach advocates and embraces both journey and destination.
+My approach embraces both journey and destination.

 However, not everyone sees it this way.